andreashuthe/date-time-fields/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-DateTimeField is written by [Stefan Erichsen](https://github.com/Dr4K4n)
+DateTimeField is written by [Andreas Huth](https://github.com/andreashuthe)

 # Developer Guide